-As with other exotic 3D printer filaments, color-changing filament exists in blends of both PLA and ABS.
+As with other exotic types of 3D printer filament, color-changing filament exists in blends of both PLA and ABS.

 With no special physical, tactile, or functional characteristics, this type of 3D printer filament is purely good for aesthetics.
 Use it whenever you would normally use PLA or ABS, but desire that extra visual flare.
 Good candidate projects include phone cases, wearables, toys, and containers.

-We’ve given the following 3D printer filaments the label “professional” for two reasons:
+We’ve given the following types of 3D printer filament the label “professional” for two reasons:

-First, compared to those already discussed, the remaining 3D printer filament types are less commonly seen in desktop 3D printing, being more popular among extreme hobbyists or more frequently appearing in industrial and commercial scenarios.
+First, compared to those already discussed, the remaining types of 3D printer filament are less commonly seen in desktop 3D printing, being more popular among extreme hobbyists or more frequently appearing in industrial and commercial scenarios.

 Second, many of the following filaments provide a function apart from simply being a print material, such as structural support or extruder cleaning.

-When 3D printer filaments like PLA, ABS, PETG, and nylon are reinforced with carbon fiber, the result is an extremely stiff and rigid material with relatively little weight.
+When types of 3D printer filament like PLA, ABS, PETG, and nylon are reinforced with carbon fiber, the result is an extremely stiff and rigid material with relatively little weight.
 Such compounds shine in structural applications that must withstand a wide variety of end-use environments.